MichaelDelser/movie_reviewer/README.md

 - Create a new branch for your feature or bug fix.
 - Commit your changes and push them to your forked repository.
 - Create a pull request to the main repository.

+## Project timeline

+- 3.7.2024 - Received assigment
+- 3.7 - 10.7: Analysis Phase
+  - Analysis of project requirements.
+  - Installation of Angular, Node.js, MongoDB, Git
+  - Getting to know Heroku and Stackblitz
+- 10.7 - 13.7: Planning Phase
+  - Creating the database model
+  - Creating a rough page layout
+  - Signing up to Amazon AWS and TMDB
+- 14.7 - 22.7: Development phase
+  - Setting up database
+  - Setting up the server, connecting to the database
+  - Setting up database models in node.js
+  - Setting up routing
+  - Starting frontend development, first in stackblitz, later developing using webmaster
+  - Parallel development of front and backend to extend the backend api if needed
+  - Continuous deployment through Heroku and Netlify, both services are linked to the github repository
+- 22.7 - 25.7: Final touch ups
+  - Added file comments
+  - Improved the visual representation by editing the html and scss without changing functionality
+- 25.7 - 26.7: Documentation and final bugfixes
+  - Wrote this documentation
+  - Final user testing and bugfixing
+- 26.7, 2 pm: Submitting the project

+## Reflections on the Project

+All in all the project was very interesting.
+It was a much greater challenge than expected but also a lot of fun.

+#### Challenges:

+It was difficult to gain acces to the Amazon AWS service because the sign up to the API required a working URL which I didn't have at the time.
+As an alternative I used the TMDB API which worked great and was free to use as long as they are given proper credit.
+Using stackblitz also posed some difficulties which is the reason the project was re-set up using webmaster.
+Stackblitz worked well to set up the project initially, however getting a website online using stackblitz was not possible.
+The re set up was a major setback but getting a single working github project lead to successfully hosting the heroku and netlify service.

+During later development a repository reset lead to unvoluntarily deleting some backend progress which cost valuable time.
+Towards the end the authentification method changed, not sure how but it was necessary to debug and rework the authentification process.
+Also error messages aren't displayed the same way as before, however there was no more time to fix that before meeting the assignment deadline.
+#### Lessons learned:
+Being unfamiliar with the tools lead to the application needing a couple of reworks, which caused quite a bit of stress.
+Despite the difficulties, the experiences made with Angular, Node, MongoDB, Heroku, partially Stackblitz and Netlify were well worth the effort.
+In conclusion the project was a great challenge but one that was fun to overcome and brought valuable knowledge for future, real world application.
+It probably would have been fun to actually do it as a group project.